-It is assumed that insurance cover is obtainable on normal terms.
-The guidance figure is the estimate of costs for reinstating the subjects as at the date of inspection based on information provided by the Building Cost Information Service (BCIS).
+The guidance figure is the estimate of costs for reinstating the subjects as at the date if inspection based on information provided by the Building Cost Information Service (BCIS).
+Building costs are currently increasing significantly above inflation due to increased demand and supply issues as a result of Brexit and the pandemic.
 It is recommended that this figure is kept under regular review to ensure that you have adequate insurance cover.

-We are of the opinion that the subjects should be insured for buildings reinstatement purposes for a sum of not less than £850,000 (EIGHT HUNDRED AND FIFTY THOUSAND POUNDS STERLING.
+We are of the opinion that the subjects should be insured for buildings reinstatement purposes for a sum of not less than £500,000 (FIVE HUNDRED THOUSAND POUNDS STERLING).